-In May 2021, the IASB published a narrow scope amendment to $IAS\ 12-Income\ Taxes$.
+In May 2021, the IASB published a narrow scope amendment to IAS 12 - Income Taxes.
 In September 2022, IAS 12 was revised to reflect this amendment.
 The amendment narrowed the scope of the recognition exemption so that it no longer applies to transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences such as deferred taxes on leases and decommissioning obligations.
 The amendment is effective for annual periods beginning on or after January 1, 2023 and applied retrospectively.
-The adoption of this amendment did not have an impact on the Company's financial statements.
+The adoption of this amendment did not have an impact on the Company's condensed interim consolidated financial statements.